-Indicative heritage significance assessment Criteria Indicative assessment when they prepared the working drawings.
-They also may be among the first of their type in Australia.
-The townhouses may meet this criterion. (c) potential to yield important information that will contribute to an understanding of the ACT's cultural or natural history The Torrens Townhouses are unlikely to meet this criterion. (d) importance in demonstrating the principal characteristics of a class of cultural or natural places or objects The Torrens Townhouses are a high-quality example of the Sydney Regional style of architecture and medium density housing in the ACT, developed under the NCDC.
-The blocks are a distinctive example of this class of place as they contribute positively to the quality and lifestyle offered by the suburb.
-The characteristics of the modernist style remain intact and in good condition and are representative of the class of place. (e) importance in exhibiting particular aesthetic characteristics valued by the ACT community or a cultural group in the ACT The Torrens Townhouses are architecturally and aesthetically significant.
-Formal testing would be required to confirm whether the place meets this criterion. (f) importance in demonstrating a high degree of creative or The Torrens Townhouses demonstrate Bolt's creative response to the needs of
+Indicative heritage sig nificance assessment Indicative heritage sig nificance assessment Criteria Indicative assessment Criteria Indicative assessment when they prepared the working drawings.
+They also may be among the first of their technical achievement for a particular period family structures and lifestyles of the future residents. type in Australia.
+The townhouses may meet this criterion.
+Bolt included a range of unit sizes in the complex to encourage a broad social mix with the size of units of the during the social inclusion. (c) potential to yield important information that will contribute to an understanding of the The Torrens Townhouses are unlikely to meet this criterion. with the aim of reducing social isolation.
+Creative space planning allowed for private courtyards and broad terraces to most units.
+ACT's cultural or natural history (g) has a strong or special association with the ACT community, or The Torrens Townhouses would need to be formally tested, to confirm whether the place meets this criterion. (d) importance in demonstrating the principal characteristics of a class of cultural or The Torrens Townhouses are a high-quality example of the Sydney Regional style of architecture and medium density housing in the ACT, developed under the NCDC. a cultural group in the ACT for social, cultural or spiritual reasons place meets this chterion. natural places or objects The blocks are a distinctive example of this class of place as they contribute positively to the quality and lifestyle offered by the suburb.
+The characteristics of the modernist style remain intact and in good condition and are representative of the class of place. (h) has a special association with the life or work of a person, or people, important to the history of the ACT The Torrens Townhouses are associated with Dirk Bolt, a significant architect working in the ACT during the modernist period.
+Bolt designed many Canberra buildings in private practice and on behalf of the NCDC.
+The townhouses are a particularly intact and high-quality (e) importance in exhibiting particular aesthetic characteristics valued by the ACT community or a cultural group in the ACT The Torrens Townhouses are architecturally and aesthetically significant.
+Formal testing would be required to confirm whether the place meets this criterion. expression of his work and the only group housing development to be built substantially as designed by Bolt. (f) importance in demonstrating a high degree of creative or The Torrens Townhouses demonstrate Bolt's creative response to the needs of